Bharathh-Raj/bloc_ease/README.md

 }
 ```
 ### Step 2 - Create Bloc/Cubit with the snippet/template provided below.
-Use the shortcut `bloceasebloc` or `bloceasecubit` to create bloc or cubit based on the need.
+Use the shortcut `bloceasebloc` or `bloceasecubit` from the [template](#templates) to create bloc or cubit based on the need.
 That creates this template and you just need to edit 2 names.
 1. Cubit name -> UserCubit
 2. Success Object -> User (This is the object we expect from the success state of the bloc/cubit)